Review samples provided by Durob Audio

 I keep coming back to the fact that the curvaceous Accordo’s sound incredibly natural.
 I had already noticed this during my earlier concentrated listening but this aspect further sank in when listening from the next room behind the computer.
 They won’t trick one into thinking that a big PA system is in the next room, but with acoustic music, they do sound as if the singers might actually be right there.

 I mentioned the PrimaLuna amp.
 Recently upgraded with KT150 it compliments the Accordo’s beautifully, providing a solid and sonorous bass that is much larger and more powerful than reasonably can be expected from these small speakers.
 They easily have enough bass to make the best of most music.
 They achieve this by sounding even and mature, not by having the bass port tuned to supply a hump further up to trick the listener into thinking there is more bass than there really is.
 Perhaps it’s in part due to its felt-covering but the bass reflex port really is inaudible.
 The bass rolls off naturally and this is inaudible with just about any acoustical music.
 Only when playing heavy R&B, Dub-Techno or other electronic music with ridiculously low bass, one can hear that some of the lower notes simply go missing.
-But to be fair to some extent this is also the case with the Wilsons, if the notes are deep enough.
+But to be fair to some extent this is also the case with the Wilsons if the notes are deep enough.

-The above assessments are made using the ideal setup in this room, not allowing the room’s natural resonances to colour the sound.
+The above assessments are made using the ideal setup in this room, not allowing the room’s natural resonances to color the sound.
 With the Wilsons that would result in an annoying midbass boom, but when I tried the listening position closer to the rear wall with the Accordo’s, this really added positively to their bass response.

-Older Sonus Faber favourites can sound great but usually, I find them to sound a little too coarse, too rough, especially in the treble.
+Older Sonus Faber favorites can sound great but usually, I find them to sound a little too coarse, too rough, especially in the treble.
 Current Sonus Fabers are much more refined but somehow I also find that some of the purity and midrange magic of the classic models has gone.
 The Franco Serblin Accordos manage to strike a perfect balance between these two extremes.
 They sound fluid and refined but are also hugely communicative and immediately emotionally engaging.
 They demand a serious investment but reward with a sensuous luxury as well as an incredibly natural sound that I have not heard from any dynamic speakers costing less.
 By always allowing the listener to focus on the emotional message, not the technical details, they encourage to stop the upgrade process and just enjoy the music.

 Durob Audio bv